Rim-El-Ballouli/questions-entretien-naturalisation-francaise/README.md

 Each flashcard is composed of a **front** and **back** side.
 Each front side contains a question and the back side contains the answer.
 Once you start reviewing, AnkiApp will present you with the front side of the flashcards.
 Answer the question orally and then review the answer on the back side.
 Below is a sample flashcard's front and back side.
 ![](https://github.com/Rim-El-Ballouli/entretien-naturalisation-francaise/blob/main/4.png)

-After each flashcard/question AnkiApp will give you the option to score how easy was it to recall the requested information.
-The grade you provide will have an impact how often you will this flashcard in comming revisions.
+After each flashcard/question AnkiApp will give you the option to score how easy was it to recall the answer.
+The grade you provide will have an impact how often you will this flashcard show up in comming revisions.
 There are four available scores from Fair, Hard, Good and Easy.
 After a couple of repitions AnkiApp will provide with the overall score of your learning.

 # Get Started